 A network of streets has been superimposed on these bands.
 Like a section cut through a city, the network contains a main street, side streets, passages, plazas and small squares, both inside and out.
 In the complex's inner areas, artists have created tapestries, sculptures and installations, while in the courtyards, the gardens have become landscapes and figure cabinets, both imaginative and exciting.

 The construction, typically for its time, is in robust reinforced concrete, and is situated on a plateau surrounded by distinctive cobblestone-lined ramparts.

 The building has managed to keep up with the massive technological developments in radio and television production by refurbishing almost all areas, partly brought about by technological changes and partly by the internal organization.
 In 2011 C.F.
-Møller Design has updated the decor, so that visitors and staff can continue to experience DR as an open and inquisitive workplace with professional skills and credibility.
+Møller Architects has updated the decor, so that visitors and staff can continue to experience DR as an open and inquisitive workplace with professional skills and credibility.